 The simplest method is to use CDN links, which are URLs pointing to Bootstrap files hosted on a server.
 By adding these links to the

 section of your HTML file, you can immediately start using Bootstrap.
-This approach ensures quick and easy setup without the need to download files.
+This approach ensures a quick and easy setup without the need to download files.

 2) Downloading Bootstrap Files

-Another method is to download Bootstrap directly from the official website and store the files locally on your computer.
+Another method is to download and install Bootstrap directly from the official website and store the files locally on your computer.
 This option gives you more control over the files, allowing for customisation to fit your specific project needs.

 Steps to download and use Bootstrap: